The Door into Summer

 - Suddenly Significant City: Denver became the capital of the USA after the Six Weeks War devastated the Northeast.

-- Tele Frag: Discussed.
+- Tele-Frag: Discussed.
 If a time traveler ends inside a solid object, for example a tree, it may result in an explosion.
 Daniel takes this risk and fortunately doesn't hit any trees.
+The exact words: "Ought to make quite an explosion, about like a cobalt bomb, huh?"
+It's unclear if this is Chuck's mistake, or the author's.

 - Title Drop: In the prologue, Davis describes how, in the winter, his very outdoorsy cat is thoroughly discontented.
 When there's snow on the ground, he refuses to go outside, but also refuses to accept that it's snow everywhere and voices his complaint that Davis can't control the weather.
 So the two follow a daily routine where Davis and the cat patiently explore the home, looking for The Door Into Summer.